 Another frame of mine is that I genuinely enjoy helping people.
 Therefore, I want to help people and it makes me happy to help people.

 Then, to make that frame a reality I do things such as write these books that will help people.
-I know that I can’t help everybody, but I can help somebody.
+It’s not possible to help everybody, but I can help somebody.
 I don’t have to help everybody and neither do I have to help a specific person to achieve this reality.

 For example, let’s say we have two people that come to me for advice.
 The first person, Person A, doesn’t take my advice and thinks that I’m stupid.